 2. Secondly, you must consider the supplier’s requirements.
 It will help to prevent placing large or small orders that can result in stock shortages or overstocking.

 3. Next is to look at the demand trends of your products.
 Knowing the demand trends will help to compute the average order size and modify the MOQ.
-You can ensure you have enough inventory to satisfy customer requests and avoid stock shortages.
+You can ensure you have excess inventory to satisfy customer requests and avoid stock shortages.

 4. Additionally, it is also important to consider the overall cost of manufacturing, which includes labor, overhead, and raw materials when setting the MOQ.
 This may help to determine your MOQ to make a profit.

-5. Evaluating the market is a crucial component to consider to ensure that your MOQ is competitive considering your rivals’ MOQ.
+5. Evaluating the market is a crucial component to consider to ensure that your MOQ is competitive considering your rival’s MOQ.

-6. Last but not the least, you have to re-evaluate your MOQ periodically to make sure that it is relevant.
+6. Last but not least, you have to re-evaluate your MOQ periodically to make sure that it is relevant.
 This will help you maintain a good balance between stock and demand to ensure the success of your business.

 Minimum Order Quantity (MOQ) Benefits